kedacore/keda-docs/content/docs/2.8/concepts/scaling-deployments.md

 There are some important topics to take into account:

 - Opposite to scaling value, the activation value is always optional and the default value is 0.
+- Activation only occurs when this value is greater than the set value; not greater than or equal to.
+  - ie, in the default case: `activationThreshold: 0` will only activate when the metric value is 1 or more
 - The activation value has more priority than the scaling value in case of different decisions for each. ie: `threshold: 10` and `activationThreshold: 50`, in case of 40 messages the scaler is not active and it'll be scaled to zero even the HPA requires 4 instances.

 > ⚠️ **NOTE:** If a scaler doesn't define "activation" parameter (a property that starts with `activation` prefix), then this specific scaler doesn't support configurable activation value and the activation value is always 0.